Canine Body Language [S-23-9]

 Dogs are constantly telling us about themselves, but we need to use our eyes rather than our ears to listen.
-Through photos, diagrams, videos, models, and live dog demos, you’ll learn what body cues to look for and what they mean.
+Is that dog friendly or fearful?
+Is she playing nicely or being a bully?
+Is it safe to pet him?
+Through photos, diagrams, videos, and live dog demos, you'll learn what body cues to look for and what they mean.

 Kris Hoffmann is a Visiting Assistant Professor of Biology at SLU and an amphibian and reptile conservation biologist with a soft spot for working dogs.
-She is currently training a wildlife detector dog-and-student team to find a rare frog for conservation work.
+Her wildlife detector dog-and-student teams locate endangered turtles for state biologists in the North East.